Recent Projects

 We were appointed by the National Audit Office to undertake a case study across Lincolnshire, to see where patients with dementia are currently located in both acute and non-acute hospital beds.
 A point prevalence survey was undertaken with a focus on dementia and the analysis quantifies explores the potential for alternative care settings across the local whole system of health and social care.

-Click here to download a summary copy of the report
+Click here to download a copy of the detailed Lincolnshire report.

 EU Interreg Telemedicine Project, Southampton (2006)